Refined invariants of finite-dimensional Jacobi algebras: Cohomological noncommutative Donaldson--Thomas theory

 We denote by $\MMHS$ the category of monodromic mixed Hodge structures on a point.
 If $\mathcal{F}$ is a monodromic mixed Hodge module on a space $Z$, and $\mathcal{L}$ is a monodromic mixed Hodge structure, we denote by $\mathcal{F}\otimes\mathcal{L}$ the external product, considered as a monodromic mixed Hodge module on $Z$.

 \begin{remark} The monodromy operator seems to play a key role in the cohomological Donaldson--Thomas theory of flopping curves.
 As we will see, in quasi-homogeneous cases, the cohomological BPS invariants are pure of weight zero.
+This means that when we pass from numerical DT theory (involving numbers) to refined DT theory (involving polynomials in $q$) nothing interesting happens: we replace numbers with the corresponding constant polynomials.

-So in order to extract interesting polynomial invariants from these objects it is not sufficient to just consider the weight filtration, which would recover ``$q$-refined DT theory'' in the usual sense.
+So in order to extract interesting polynomial DT invariants it is not sufficient to just consider the weight filtration, one must also keep track of monodromy.
 Conjecture \ref{purityQ} states that this is true even for non quasi-homogeneous potentials.
 In the general case, by the definition of the weight filtration on vanishing cycle cohomology \cite[(5.1.6.2)]{Sa88}, Conjecture \ref{purityQ} below is equivalent to the statement that the monodromy actions that we encounter are semisimple. \end{remark}

 Consider the (cohomologically shifted) mixed Hodge module $\QQQ_{\mathbb{G}_m}$ on $\mathbb{G}_m$, and its direct image $\mathcal{L}=t_*\QQQ_{\mathbb{G}_m}$ along the map $t\colon z\mapsto z^2$.
 The (shifted) mixed Hodge module $\mathcal{L}$ carries an action of $\mathbb{Z}/2\mathbb{Z}$, and we let $\mathcal{L}'\subset \mathcal{L}$ be the sign-isotypical component: it is a (shifted) variation of mixed Hodge structure of rank 1, with monodromy around 0 acting by multiplication by $-1$.
 We consider $\LL=\HO_c(\AA^1,\QQ)$ as a cohomologically graded monodromic mixed Hodge structure via the embedding $\iota\colon \MHS\rightarrow \MMHS$.
 It is possible to show that